-If you exit the configuration interface with configuration changes that have not been stored, you will be asked whether you want to store the changes, exit without storing, or cancel the exit.
+When you exit the configuration interface and there are configuration changes that have not been stored to a file, you are asked whether you want to store the changes, exit without storing, or cancel the exit.

-To store configuration changes to a file

-- Choose File-Store... from the pulldown menu in the top-level configuration interface window, and use the file selection dialog box to name the configuration file. - If you're using the standard interface, the last configuration question, "Configuration file name?", lets you name the file to which configuration information is stored.
+To store configuration changes to a file • • Choose File \rightarrow Store from the pulldown menu in the top-level configuration interface window, and use the file selection dialog box to name the configuration file. · • If you are using the Softkey Interface, the last configuration question, "Configuration file name?", lets you name the file to which configuration information is stored.
 If you don't enter a name, configuration information is saved to a temporary file (which is deleted when you exit the interface and release the emulation system).
+When modifying a configuration using the Graphical User Interface, you can store your answers at any time.
+Configuration information is saved in a file with the extension ".EA".
+This file is the "source", ASCII format copy of the file.
+(The interface will create a temporary file with the extension ".EB" which is the "binary" or loadable copy of the file.)
+CAUTION Do not modify configurations by editing the ".EA" files.
+Use the configuration interface to modify and save configurations.